Not everything you're feeling has to do with now

 ⟡ a moment with a friend where you felt completely yourself

-Let yourself choose something that brings sense of joy or warmth, even if it is just slight.
+Let yourself choose something that brings a sense of joy or warmth, even if it is just slight.

 And now… allow yourself to let this memory become alive for a moment, feel it, sense it: